Qabel/qabel.github.io/_docs/Threat-Model.md

 ### Further Attacker Scenarios

 ####Denial of Service
 Qabel neither detects nor prevents blocking of traffic.
-Currently writing to drop servers is not restricted, this can be enhanced by a proof of concept (see Improvements to reduce Attacker Capabilities).
+Currently writing to drop servers is not restricted, this can be enhanced by a proof of work (see Improvements to reduce Attacker Capabilities).

 ####Private Key Disclosure
 If an attacker gets in possession of a private key this private key cannot be trusted anymore.
 (If the user gets to know about this it can broadcast an emergency message, that its key was stolen.)